qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

 * Resampling exercise?
 * Consider having a "quiet" breakout room in Zoom for those who prefer to not talk while working.
+* Consider adding some buffer time before and after break for things to run long.
+A longer break is better than a shorter break.
+* Keep a timer/alarm for making sure we stay on target and don't miss the break.

 ### Goal ideas for later